Skip to content

 1. Reconstitution – upgrade of the General Secretariat for Gender Equality, which has been downgraded by the present government.
 Revision of equality policies and adoption of gender mainstreaming everywhere.

 2. Drastic measures to prevent and protect women from gender – domestic violence and its consequences.
-Integration of the term ‘femicide’ in the penal code and provision for orphans of femicide.
+Integration of the term ‘femicide’ into the penal code and provide support for orphans of femicide.

-4. Expansion – upgrading – improvement of the operating conditions of the network of structures for combating gender violence and ensuring decent and stable working conditions for all employees.
+4. Expansion – upgrading – improvement of the operating conditions of the network of structures for combating gender-based violence and ensuring decent and stable working conditions for all employees.

 5. Systematic – regular collection, processing and publication of statistical data on gender-based violence and gender inequalities by the Observatory of the General Secretariat for Equality.